 We assume the processor is in the standard round to nearest mode.
-Thus ninv is correct to 53 binary bits, the least significant bit of which we shall call a place, and can be at most half a place out.
+Thus \mathtt{ninv} is correct to 53 binary bits, the least significant bit of which we shall call a place, and can be at most half a place out.
 The product of a and b is computed with error at most half a place.
-When a b is multiplied by n we find that the exact quotient and computed quotient differ by less than two places.
+When $\mathtt{a} \mathtt{b}$ is multiplied by n we find that the exact quotient and computed quotient differ by less than two places.
 As the quotient is less than n this means that the exact quotient is at most 1 away from the computed quotient.
 We truncate this quotient to an integer which reduces the value by less than 1.
 We end up with a value which can be no more than two above the quotient we are after and no less than two below.
-However an argument similar to that for n_mod_precomp() shows that the truncated computed integer quotient is at most two above and one below the quotient we are after.
+However an argument similar to that for $\mathtt{n_mod_precomp}()$ shows that the truncated computed quotient cannot be two smaller than the truncated exact quotient.
+In other words the computed integer quotient is at most two above and one below the quotient we are after.